camlinke/wordcount/part3.md

 ```
 You should be able now to type in a web page and in the console you'll see the text of that webpage returned.
 <br>
 Now we want to count the frequency of the words that are on the page and display them to the user.
-Update your code to the following:
+Update your code to the following and we'll walk through what we are doing:
 ```python
 from flask import Flask, render_template, request from flask.ext.sqlalchemy import SQLAlchemy